cgardn/etch-a-sketch/README.md

 # etch-a-sketch
-DOM-based doodlepad in vanilla JS, created for The Odin Project
+DOM-based pixel doodlepad in vanilla JS, created for The Odin Project